Psychological victims of modern societal movements

 Feminism buzzwords: How Women's Studies rewrote reality, Hannah Spier MD, 31 October 2025, YouTube, duration: 47.01 minutes.

-The case for hating men has been put on many fronts since the rise of feminism - through film, literature, performance, social media, education and influencer.
-It has worked.
-Evidence of this exists in the lowering of birthrates in the West in recent decades as emotional and sexual relationships between women and men diminish in both quality and quantity.
-The recent (April 2026) New Statesman article / video Why do young women hate men? points to this phenomena.
+The case for "hating men" has been put on many fronts since the rise of feminism - through film, literature, performance, social media, education and influencer.
+It has resulted in women hating men and the consequences, such as increasing levels of divorce, with women more often then not instigating the separation.
+Attacks on the role of marriage and traditional family values have increased.
+Also of major concern is the lowering of birthrates in Western societies in recent decades as emotional and sexual relationships between women and men diminish in both quality and quantity.
+How then, should a man deal with such issues?
+Are they off limits?
+Must misogyny do battle with misandry, when both are ultimately pointless and causing so much damage to relationships?

 -------------------